 “Stop measuring yourself against “their” standards.
 You are not “Them” and can never measure up.
 Neither can “they” measure up to yours – nor should they.
 Once you see this simple, rather self-evident truth, accept it and believe it, your inferior feelings will vanish.” – Psycho-Cybernetics, Page 58

-I wouldn’t take back a single mistake or “failure” because they were all necessary steps for getting me to where I am today.
+The mistakes you make don’t make you less of a person because you’ve made them.
+No one who has ever tried to accomplish something great did it on their first try.
+I wouldn’t take back a single mistake or “failure” because they were all necessary (however painful they were at the time) steps for getting me to where I am today.

-I also know that I’m going to make more mistakes and I welcome them.
-I know I’ll “lose” or “fail” on the surface.
-I want that because I know it’s the only way I’ll break through plateaus and reach new goals.
+I also know that I’m not done making mistakes.
+I will most likely make a few up until the very end and I welcome them all.
+I know I’ll feel as if I “lost” or “failed” on the surface.
+But those are signals that I’ll need to break through plateaus and reach new goals.

 7. Reframe how you think about projects

 Persuade yourself to believe that what you have to do today is easy and you will be more likely to accomplish it.
 Putting things into perspective takes away the anxiety and dread you feel for the day.

 When I have a big project to do, I always ask myself “Is it really that hard to verbalize my thoughts into this document?”
 The answer is not really.
 But the more important question is, is it easy for me to do so because I’ve conditioned myself to believe that.
 I believe so.